pulumi/providertest/pulumitest/README.md

 }
 ```

-By default run your program is copied to a temporary directory before running to avoid cluttering your working directory with temporary or ephemeral files.
+By default your program is copied to a temporary directory before running to avoid cluttering your working directory with temporary or ephemeral files.
 To disable this behaviour, use `opttest.TestInPlace()`.
 You can also do a copy of a test manually by calling `CopyToTempDir()`:

 ```go
 source := NewPulumiTest(t, opttest.TestInPlace())